-From our data centre to the cloud – with no downtime at all
+From server to the cloud – without any downtime

 When Itera moved away from providing traditional operations services from physical data centres to offering services from state-of-the-art cloud platforms, the opportunity presented itself for Kontrollrådet to migrate its entire IT structure to the cloud, specifically to Azure.
 This journey was completed safely without any downtime at all.